 Other Things to See & Do

 Make it a crafty weekend getaway to the Cumberland Valley.
 After taking in Foundry Day, you can explore all the arts and artisans the Valley has to offer by following the Artisan Adventure Trail.
-If you brought the kids, view our top Family Amusements or explore the outdoors with our Top 10 Hikes.
+If you brought the kids, view our top Family Amusements, explore the outdoors with our Top 10 Hikes, or visit a few locations along our Cumberland Valley Ice Cream Trail, starting with The Sugar Shack in Boiling Springs.

 Dining & Lodging